 There is so much to love about traveling solo.
 For starters, you’re alone (different from lonely) which means you can do what you want when you want.
-Rise in darkness to watch the sunrise over the sea, sleep in late and order coffee in your hotel room and engage in life-affirming activities that feed your mind, body, and soul.
+Rise in darkness to watch the sunrise over the sea, sleep in late and order coffee in your hotel room, and engage in life-affirming activities that feed your mind, body, and soul.
 Some of the best trips I’ve taken in my life – from far-flung locales to the ease and familiarity of a nearby beach house – I’ve taken alone.
-And because combining wellness with travel is high up on my list of solo sojourns and one of the best ways to truly decompress and rediscover my rhythm, here are five destinations worth traveling solo for.
+Here are five destinations worth traveling solo for.

 Where To Stay